thephpleague/csv/docs/upgrading/upgrading-9.0.md

 ### Reduced method chaining

-The `Writer::insertOne` method is no longer chainable.
+The `Writer::insertOne` and `Writer::insertAll` methods are no longer chainable.

 Before: